springernature/cf-rundeck-buildpack/README.md

 ```
 ### Required fils
-To use this buildpack `jaas-login.conf` and `rundeck-config.properties` have to be present.
+To use this buildpack `server/config/jaas-login.conf` and `server/config/rundeck-config.properties` have to be present.

 ### Custom rundeck files
 All top-level folders of your application will be copied to the installed Rundeck application.
 Existing files will be overwritten.